*This is going to be a long blog post, so buckle up buckaroos (in my best Caitlyn Jenner Southpark voice) and enjoy the ride!*

 - Rule #2: If you think one, full day is enough time to see any major U.S. city – it’s not.
 Cities like NYC, Pittsburgh, Philly, D.C., Boston, or any other major city require a minimum 3 full days.
 The people, the traffic, the lines to the attractions – cause everything to take forever.

-- Rule #3: Never drive more than 7 hours a day.
-After 7 hours, everyone in the car gets a bit crabby and cramped, especially when driving through traffic congestion or areas with tons of construction – of which highways tend to have a lot.
+- Rule #3: Never drive more than 8 hours a day.
+After 8 hours, everyone in the car gets a bit crabby and cramped, especially when driving through traffic congestion or areas with tons of construction – of which highways tend to have a lot.
 This is usually the limit for many people.

 - Rule #4: Don’t try to cram a bunch of things into one day, no matter how minor or un-time consuming they may appear.
 You may think, “Oh, we’re gonna be driving and can stop whenever we want, for however long we want, why not plan all these things?”
 Well, because, you will not, without a doubt, get to even half of those things and someone in your car is going to drive away disappointed.
 Guaranteed.
 It’s best to plan a select number of big stops/things, *and if you have time*, do the other little things.